Chapter 14 NEW SOUTH WALES

 System for regulating design and building work

-The DBP Act provides a comprehensive system for:
+The DBP Act provides a comprehensive system aimed at driving compliance with the Building Code of Australia which requires:

-- the declaration of building work by registered builders (prior to application for an occupation certificate);
+- building compliance declarations by registered builders of building work (prior to application for an occupation certificate) (section 17)

 - investigation and enforcement including issuing stop work orders.

-With the exception of the duty of care regime, which came into force on 11 June 2020, the majority of the provisions of the DBP Act will be in force on 1 July 2021.
-The DBP Act will apply to existing contracts before that date if application for a complying development certificate or a construction certificate is made on or after the date prescribed in the DBP Regulation 2021 (NSW).
+With the exception of the duty of care regime, which came into force on 11 June 2020, the majority of the provisions of the DBP Act came into force on 1 July 2021.
+The DBP Act applies to existing contracts before that date if application for a complying development certificate or a construction certificate is made on or after the date prescribed in the DBP Regulation 2021 (NSW).
 For a summary of the key points read the MinterEllison Alert dated 9 April 2021.

 The Residential Apartment Buildings (Compliance and Enforcement Powers) Act 2020

-The RAB Act applies to class 2 residential buildings (these are generally apartment buildings) and is intended to prevent developers from carrying out building work that may result in serious defects or result in significant harm or loss to the public or current or future occupiers.
+The RAB Act applies to class 2 residential buildings (generally apartment buildings) and is intended to prevent developers from carrying out building work that may result in serious defects or result in significant harm or loss to the public or current or future occupiers.

 The RAB Act provides: